powdr-labs/crepe/README.md

 node 3 can reach node 4
 ```

-## Provenance Tracking
+## ProofTrace Tracking

-Crepe supports provenance tracking to understand how facts were derived:
+Crepe supports proof_trace tracking to understand how facts were derived:

 ```rust
 use crepe::crepe;